Who We Are

 Introducing others to the Joy of Horses

 We continually offer clinics, show jumping and dressage competitions to our members.
 We work with the Cayman Islands Government, The Equestrian Center, Cayman Riding School and Cowboy Town stables to promote the joy of working with horses and ponies in the Cayman Islands.

 The Cayman Islands Equestrian Federation works very closely with The Department of Agriculture and local veterinary professionals to ensure the well being and welfare of horses on the island.
 Our CIEF Welfare Officer works tirelessly with horse owners to educate and assist in difficult situations of horse neglect etc

 Carrying the Cayman Flag at Home and Abroad in International Competition

 Equestrians from the Cayman Islands have been represented at international events for over ten years.
-Annual events in which the Cayman Islands participates include the Caribbean Equestrian Association’s Junior Show Jumping Competition that is held in Jamaica, Trinidad, Barbados and the Cayman Islands, the Children of the Americas Dressage Invitational (CADI), held in Concord, MA, the FEI World Dressage Challenge (Zone 10), The FEI Group IV Caribbean Challenge held during Winter Equestrian Festival in Wellington, FL, as well as the CEA Regional Jumping Challenge.
+Annual events in which the Cayman Islands participates include the Caribbean Equestrian Association’s Caribbean Dressage and Regional Jumping Challenges and the PAEC Caribbean Junior Jumping Competition, which is held in the Summer in the US.
+In the past, the Cayman Islands has participated in the FEI World Jumping Challenge, the FEI World Dressage Challenge and the Children of the Americas Dressage invitational.

 Show jumper, Polly Serpell, represented the Cayman Islands at the 2014 Youth Olympics in Nanjing, China, and dressage rider, Jessica McTaggart, rode for the Cayman Islands at the Pan Amercan Games in 2011 and the Central American Caribbean Games (CAC) in 2010.